The Encyclopedia of American Songs and Musicals

 of a knife along the strings of his guitar.

-Robert Johnson followed a trail similar to most of southern black musicians: first an uncoordinated family, then
+Robert Johnson followed a trail similar to most of southern African American musicians: first an uncoordinated

-a childhood disrupted by ceaseless movings, a hard-working and penniless youth studded with the hope to
+family, then a childhood disrupted by ceaseless movings, a hard-working and penniless youth studded with the

 Brought up in Memphis by her mother and his stepfather, the little Robert had left living with them to